The Voitrekovsky family

 A government land grant and the promise of a railway would explain why Felix moved to such a remote place.
 On the south-eastern side of a ridge more than 50 kilometres south-east of Kumeroa, Puketoi—now a wind farm—has become an isolated reference on a topographical map.

 Two months after he was naturalised in 1883 Felix, 29, married an apparently unwilling 16-year-old Margaret Reidy, born in Castleisland, County Kerry, Ireland.
 The bride’s parents hosted the ceremony at their home in Kumeroa.

 Felix’s descendants speculate that Margaret’s father, James, orchestrated the marriage, believing that an already “reasonably wealthy” Felix was a catch for his youngest daughter.
 Their first child, James Anthony, was born on 31 August 1884 in Puketoi.

 Did Margaret vote in the historical general election that month—the first in the world allowing women to vote?

 Did Margaret vote in the historical general election that month—the first in the world allowing women to vote?
-Her name appears on the Electoral Roll under the Waipawa electorate, her occupation stated as Felix’s wife.
+Her name appears on the Waipawa electoral roll, her occupation stated as Felix’s wife.

 One is left wondering why, with property in the Manawatu, Felix decided the following year to move his family more than 200 kilometres away to Hawera on the southern Taranaki coast.
-He became a bricklayer and bought this house—still standing—at 6 Vogel Street.
+He became a bricklayer and bought this house at 6 Vogel Street.

 The hawera & normanby star of 2 February 1903:5